TypiCMS/Base/readme.md

 In **resources/views/vendor/core/admin/master.blade.php**, replace ```{{ Notification::[…] }}``` by ```{!!
 Notification::[…] !!}``` (3 lines)

+Remove each occurrence of ```@inject('page', 'typicms.xxxx.page')``` from each front end view of each module (index.blade.php, show.blade.php,…), $page is now injected in the view via a view composer, see ModuleProvider classes.

 Run ```php artisan vendor:publish```

 Replace **package.json** file new one.